harrycresswell/hc/content/page/about.md

 If you made it this far, then thanks a lot.
 I appreciate you taking the time to look at my website.
 I hope you enjoyed what you've been reading.

-If you wish to read more, <a href ="http://localhost:1313/#newsletter">i'd like your email address</a> so I can send you **articles that’ll help to improve your business**.
+If you wish to read more, <a href ="http://localhost:1313/#newsletter">i'd like your email address</a> so I can send you **articles that’ll help to improve your solo business**.

 I only send one email a week, on a Sunday evening.
 So it will be ready, waiting for you to read when you hit the grind on a Monday morning.